adafruit/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Last changed: March 28, 2024: Change Discord to 39k
+Last changed: March 29, 2024: Change events

 News Sources